Christmas Pinwheel Cookies

 If you’re unfamiliar with the term slice-and-bake, it’s essentially just a log of cookie dough that you slice into round discs and bake in the oven.
 In fact, once you make this dough, you can freeze the log until you’re ready to bake.
 If you do all of the prep work in advance, then you can have these fun and festive pinwheel cookies whenever the mood strikes.

 If you’re looking for more of my BEST Christmas cookie recipes, I have an entire post dedicated to them.
-You can find my favorite Christmas cookie recipes HERE.
+It’s a fantastic collection of classic cookies and new favorites.

 While the process to make these cookies is generally pretty easy, it does take a few steps and there is some chilling time between each of the steps.
 So while it’s not hard, it will take some down time to get them completed.